dont-fund-this/jam/.considerate.thirds/care.md

-when you are able to pay back the things you were given when you are able to pay back the things you learned when you are able to provide shelter when you are able to provide warmth when you are able to nurish
+when you are able to pay back the things you were given, when you are able to pay forward the things you learned, when you are able to provide shelter, warmth, nurishment
 [warm-debt]

-when you all able, when you can when you are allowed to ask for a favor when you have autonomy to do meaningful work [warm-debt]
+when you have autonomy to do meaningful work when you are allowed to ask for a favor
+[warm]

-when you see that you played a part even unintentionally when you turn around and see where your impact disrupted when you turn around and see how disruption was a option
+when you see that you played a part even unintentionally when you turn around and see where your impact disrupted when you turn around and see how disruption was a option [warm-debt]

 swedes have a saying for pissing yerself to stay warm in the snow also i learned how ask to rent an octopus wearing dirty underwear